Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-As per AreaSearch's latest postcode level ATO data released for financial year 2022, Castle Hill - West's median income among taxpayers is $63,522.
-The average income in the area is $93,735.
-Nationally, these figures are exceptionally high compared to Greater Sydney's median of $56,994 and average of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Castle Hill - West would be approximately $71,532 (median) and $105,555 (average) as of September 2025.
-According to the 2021 Census, household incomes in Castle Hill - West rank exceptionally high at the 99th percentile ($3,361 weekly).
-Income analysis reveals that 39.4% of residents (2,046 people) fall into the $4,000+ bracket, which is higher than the surrounding region where the $1,500 - $2,999 category predominates at 30.9%.
-A significant 57.0% of residents earn above $3,000 weekly.
-After housing costs, residents retain 86.7% of their income, reflecting strong purchasing power.
+In AreaSearch's latest postcode level ATO data for financial year 2022, Castle Hill - West SA2 had a median income among taxpayers of $63,522 and an average of $93,735.
+Nationally, these figures are extremely high compared to Greater Sydney's median of $56,994 and average of $80,856.
+By September 2025, based on Wage Price Index growth of 12.61%, estimated incomes would be approximately $71,532 (median) and $105,555 (average).
+According to the 2021 Census, incomes in Castle Hill - West rank highly nationally, between the 83rd and 98th percentiles for households, families, and personal incomes.
+The income analysis shows that the $4000+ bracket dominates with 39.4% of residents (2,046 people), unlike surrounding regions where the $1,500 - 2,999 category predominates at 30.9%.
+Notably, 57.0% earn above $3,000 weekly, indicating prosperity and robust local economic activity.
+After housing costs, residents retain 86.7% of income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income